jimmyangel/hildemorin/content/blog/2018-05-31-wrapping-up-spring-2018-workshops-curves-and-more.md

 <img class="img-responsive" src="/images/uploads/blog-2018-spring-classes-kalispell-3.jpg">

-As usual, there was a little time to enjoy the scenery, including a quick detour to Glacier National Park (thanks to my hostess Joan) and a huckleberry shake on my way back, in St. Regis, MT.
+As usual, there was a little time to enjoy the scenery, including a quick detour to Glacier National Park (thanks to my hostess Joan), and a huckleberry shake on my way back, in St. Regis, MT.

 <img class="img-responsive" src="/images/uploads/blog-2018-spring-classes-kalispell-4.jpg">